M-Colley/colley-dissertation/README.md

 The shiny apps can be found in the folder `shiny-r`.
 For them to work, you require the `.csv` in the `data` folder.

+The code for the Structural Equation Model can be found in the folder `sem`.
+For them to work, you require the `.csv` in the `data` folder.